 Wednesday 15 August 2018

 August is traditionally a harvesting month.
-Crops ripened by the sun are gathered and the grains used for making tasty foods and beverages.
-This event highlights the superb Barley.
+Crops ripened by the sun are gathered and the grains used for making tasty foods and beverages and the Crannog farmers plough the soil.

 Find out how much hard work it was to plough a simple plot by trying out our replica foot-plough.